shivi-a/how_couples_meet/README.md

 Project Rationale
 ------
+HCMST 2017 is intriguing as one of the few datasets from a comprehensive, representative survey of U.S. literate couples.

 Though the first "How Couples Meet and Stay Together" survey was conducted by Rosenfeld and his colleagues in 2009, this represents a completely new sample of individuals.
 The data was collected between July 13 and August 1, 2017, and just released in October of 2018.

-HCMST 2017 is intriguing as one of the few datasets from a comprehensive, representative survey of U.S. literate couples.

 How individuals find a partner is a subject of near universal interest - particularly to a young college student witnessing committed relationships, hookups, and everything in between.

+With my visualizations, I sought to answer questions related to the different ways in which couples meet.

 Repo Guide
 ------